 They swing from trees, they sleep a lot, and they have adorable fuzzy faces.
 No, we’re not talking about Koalas, but sloths!

-They’re what we call arboreal mammals, which means they evolved to live their lives in the treetops, opposed to on solid ground.
+They’re what we call arboreal mammals, which means they evolved to live their lives in the treetops, rather than on solid ground.

 There are 6 species of sloths across two different families – the two-toed and three-toed sloths.